This article was originally published on my Medium Account on January 3rd, 2018 Coming into

 This is one of the more contentious issues that comes up when talking about digital music.
 Debate has, and will continue to rage on over the merits of mp3, CD, vinyl and 24-bit Studio Masters (to name but some of the contenders) and if people can really, tell the difference between them.
-My personal experience tells me that CD tends to provide a better offer, especially when you’re using decent equipment.
+My personal experience tells me that CD's as a trade off between vinyl and digital provides a strong offer, especially when you’re using decent equipment.
 I grew up in a house that had an amazing sound system and was exposed to music in a wide range of formats.
 Alas, my current listening methods are somewhat more modest, but I maintain that when I am able to get some decent audio equipment, it will be so much the better for having CD’s to play on it.

 The most abstract concept of the three, the idea of listening to a CD as an “experience” is probably the factor which holds the most influence.
 In his 2011 book The Future of Looking Back, interaction designer Richard Banks talked about the human need for the “ritual of the physical”; that is, the validation that a physical interaction provides to an activity.
-For me, there is something incredibly therapeutic about looking at the shelf of cases and their beautiful labels, which can be artworks themselves.
+For me, there is something incredibly therapeutic about looking at the shelves of cases, which can be artworks themselves.
 You then select the album of choice, holding it in your hand and loading the disc into the tray as opposed to flicking through a list of squares on my laptop screen or iPod.
 It's simply a nicer feeling and a more "authentic" experience.